 This training session will not address everything that you need to know in order to tackle a complex, large-scale radiological event — that level of training takes place over weeks or months.
 But it will give you a lot of the background information you’ll need to start to plan a response to the sorts of events that are more likely to occur in your city.
 Also, we’ll spend some time talking about radiation instruments — how to choose the correct one and how to use it properly — in addition to getting a little bit of practice using them and interpreting the results.

-Dr. Andrew Karam, Homeland Security Scientific Advisor at Mirion, is teaching this course.
+Dr. Andrew Karam, Homeland Security Scientific Advisor at Mirion, is teaching this seminar.
 Andrew has more than 35 years working as a radiation safety professional, including his time in the Navy’s nuclear power program and several years working as a rad/nuke subject matter expert for the NYPD’s Counterterrorism Division.
 He has also worked extensively with New York City’s Fire Department as a trainer and as a consultant.

 Date: Tuesday, July 30, 2019